-Adding a new exterior space or improving an existing one is a great way to add a place to where you and your family can enjoy the outdoors.
+Adding a new exterior space or improving an existing one is a great way to add a place for you and your family to enjoy the outdoors.
 In addition to adding a great space, a paver design can improve the value of your home.

 A paved walkway can add a unique design aesthetic to your front yard, paving a driveway can add unique curb appeal, and a paver patio in the back yard adds great space for grilling, dining, and entertaining.